GeorgeGabs/My-Cloud-Security-Journey/phase-1/02-cloud-basics.md

 Port: 22

-Source: My IP (0.0.0.0/0 for testing, not production!)
-**Result:** SSH access restored
+Source: My IP (0.0.0.0/0 for testing, not production) **Result:** SSH access restored

 **Security Lesson:**
-This is GOOD design!
+This is a GOOD design

 Default deny = secure